 Child Support Attorneys In Lake County, Indiana

 Indeed, while many individuals think that the most they have to lose during a custody hearing is precious parenting time with their child, they fail to think about another important issue that will come about as a result of the court’s child custody decision: child support.
 It should be noted that child support is something that is almost impossible to avoid, and attempting to do so can have huge consequences.

-A child deserves to have adequate financial support growing up, regardless of the situation between their parents.
+Any attorney well-versed in family law can tell you a child deserves to have adequate financial support growing up, regardless of the situation between their parents.
 That means that even if the parents in question are separated, the child still has a right to financial support to ensure that their needs are covered.
 And while there is a growing idea that child support is only meant to cover a child’s bare necessities, it should be noted that child support is used to support the child in a wide variety of ways.

-Just like with rent, these payments are not optional and falling behind can have serious consequences for the parent who is late.
+Just like with rent, these payments are not optional, and falling behind can have serious consequences for the parent who is late.
 Arrest warrants can even be issued on the basis of failure to pay child support, and the parent in question could find themselves in jail.
 It is important, then, to ensure that you get the very best child support agreement possible before the divorce is final.

-This takes many factors into account, including the parents’ gross income (the income that the child would have had access to had the parents not divorced or separated), the amount of time the parent in question has custody of the child, the estimated expenses of raising the child (this could vary depending upon the child in question – any medical issues, for example, could affect the way this determination is weighted), and how much money the custodial parent makes.
+This takes many factors into account, including the parents’ gross income (the income that the child would have had access to had the parents not divorced or separated), the amount of time the parent in question has custody of the child, the estimated expenses of raising the child (this could vary depending upon the child in question – any medical issues, for example, could affect the way this determination is weighted) and how much money the custodial parent makes.

 The reality of the situation is that the receiving parent can take you back to court for nonpayment.
 Whether you show up or not, if the courts find that the noncustodial parent has a point and you really are behind in payments, you could find yourself facing contempt proceedings that could end up with you behind bars.
-Additionally, if you fail to pay your child support, your paychecks, tax refunds, and even lottery winnings can all be withheld to help meet your obligation to your child.
+Additionally, if you fail to pay your child support, your paychecks, tax refunds and even lottery winnings can all be withheld to help meet your obligation to your child.